Greg Norman: PGA Tour

 In June 1984, Norman won his maiden PGA Tour victory at the Kemper Open, winning by five strokes.
-He gained worldwide prominence a week later at the 1984 U.S. Open.
-Norman holed a dramatic 45-foot putt on the 72nd hole to force a playoff with former Masters champion Fuzzy Zoeller.
+He gained worldwide prominence two weeks later at the 1984 U.S. Open.
+Norman holed a dramatic 45-foot putt on the 72nd hole to force a playoff with former Masters champion Fuzzy Zoeller, so astonishing to all that Zoeller took his white golf towel and waved it in joking surrender.
 At the next day's 18-hole playoff, Zoeller would earn a 67–75 victory over Norman.
 He was able to put the defeat behind him with a victory at the Canadian Open the next month in July for his second win of the year.

 In 1985, Norman won the Toshiba Australian PGA Championship and the National Panasonic Australian Open.
 He had two runner-up finishes in the U.S. PGA Tour that year, finishing tied for second place at the Canadian Open and at the Bank of Boston Classic.